-The tree that the Raccoon is on goes into the water.
-When I first spotted this Raccoon it was getting ready to enter the water at the bottom of this tree.
-I had limbs in my way and I wasn’t going to get a good photo.
-For some reason the Raccoon turned and went back up the tree trunk and posed for me.
-After I got several photos it climbed back down and entered the water and swam away.
+The tree that the Raccoon was on extended into the water, and when I first spotted it, the Raccoon was getting ready to enter the water at the bottom of the tree.
+Unfortunately, there were limbs in my way, and I wasn’t going to get a good photo.
+But then, for some reason, the Raccoon turned and went back up the tree trunk and posed for me.
+I quickly snapped several photos, and then it climbed back down and entered the water, swimming away.

-I was using a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
-I had the camera and lens on a bean bag draped over the open window of my pickup, allowing me to capture this incredible moment with ease.
+To capture this photo, I used a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
+The camera and lens were set up on a bean bag draped over the open window of my pickup, allowing me to capture this incredible moment with ease.

 Here is a Cinnamon Raccoon I photographed at this same refuge: Cinnamon Raccoon In Oklahoma